ecoulson/grace/Readme.md

 that Grace could help prevent people from entering "Tutorial Hell" by providing help in editor, which encourage developers to experiment and iterate within their editor instead of constantly reading half baked articles.

+## Example UI

+Here is an example of the UI in nvim.